claudioverdun/claudioverdun.github.io/_pages/about.md

     <p>150 Western Ave, Allston, MA 02134</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Claudio.
 Thanks for visiting my website and for your time.

 I am a mathematician working with AI and machine learning at [Harvard's School of Engineering and Applied Sciences](https://seas.harvard.edu/) mentored by [Flavio Calmon](https://people.seas.harvard.edu/~flavio/).
-I am broadly interested in fairness, privacy, and mechanistic interpretability of large AI models.
+I am broadly interested in the fairness, arbitrariness, and mechanistic interpretability aspects of large AI models.

 I leverage optimization, statistics, and signal processing techniques for better artificial intelligence theory and practice.
 I also develop provably fast and scalable methods for machine learning models and uncertainty quantification techniques for high-dimensional problems with large data.
 I am passionate about applying such techniques to medical imaging, such as MRI, and applications of AI to education.